karatelabs/karate/README.md

 Here is an example JavaScript function that uses some variables in the context (which have been possibly set as the result of a sign-in) to build the `Authorization` header.
 Note how even [calls to Java code](#calling-java) can be made if needed.

 > In the example below, note the use of the [`karate.get()`](#karate-get) helper for getting the value of a dynamic variable.
 This is preferred because it takes care of situations such as if the value is `undefined` in JavaScript.
+In rare cases you may need to *set* a variable from this routine, and a good example is to make the generated UUID "visible" to the currently executing script or feature.
+You can easily do this via [`karate.set('someVarName', value)`](#karate-set).

 ```javascript
 function fn() {